-US stocks aim to keep rally going on trade tariff truce
+US stocks fall as China wants more talks before signing "Phase One" deal

-U.S. equity futures are pointing to a higher open to start the new trading week after Washington and Beijing announced a truce on tariff hikes in a trade war.
+U.S. equity futures are pointing to a lower open to start the new trading week despite Washington and Beijing announcing a truce on tariff hikes in a trade war.

 Continue Reading Below

-The three major futures indexes are indicating a modest 0.1 percent rise.
+The three major futures indexes are indicating a declien of 0.5 percent.

 The U.S. bond market is closed for Columbus Day.

+President Trump says the two countries have an agreement on a "Phase One" deal, but China wants further talks as soon as the end of October to hammer out the details before Xi Jinping agrees to sign it, according to Bloomberg.

-President Donald Trump agreed Friday to put off planned tariff hikes this week on Chinese goods in a fight over Beijing's trade surplus and technology plans.
+Trump agreed Friday to put off planned tariff hikes this week on Chinese goods in a fight over Beijing's trade surplus and technology plans.
 In exchange, he said China would buy American farm goods.
 But the two sides reported no progress on basic disputes that sparked the 15-month-old fight that threatens global economic growth.

 |Ticker